ZeyadAttia5/Teer-enta/README.md

 - If you'd like to view the full details of each license, you can use tools like `license-checker` or check the individual dependencies in the `node_modules` directory.
 - Some dependencies may have multiple or combined licenses (e.g., `(MIT OR CC0-1.0)`).

+# How to Use the Website

+This section provides an overview of how different users can navigate and use the web application.

+---

+## Seller
+- **From Home**:
+  - View the dashboard.
+  - Navigate to Notifications, Profile, or Products.
+- **From Profile Page**:
+  - Change password.
+  - Edit profile.
+  - Request account deletion.
+  - Change profile photo.
+- **From Products**:
+  - View all products.
+  - Add a product.
+  - Search and filter products.
+  - See remaining item quantities and revenue.

+---

+## Tour Guide
+- **From Home**:
+  - View the dashboard.
+  - Navigate to Notifications, Profile, or Itineraries.
+- **From Profile Page**:
+  - Change password.
+  - Edit profile.
+  - Request account deletion.
+  - Change profile photo.
+  - Add previous works.
+- **From Itineraries**:
+  - View all itineraries.
+  - Add an itinerary.
+  - Edit my itineraries.

+---

+## Advertiser
+- **From Home**:
+  - View the dashboard.
+  - Navigate to Notifications, Profile, Activities, or Create Transportation.
+- **From Profile Page**:
+  - Change password.
+  - Edit profile.
+  - Request account deletion.
+  - Change profile photo.
+- **From Activities**:
+  - View all activities.
+  - Add an activity.
+  - Edit my activities.
+- **From Create Transportation**:
+  - Create a transportation entry.

+---

+## Tourist
+- **From Home**:
+  - View historical places.
+  - See suggested activities and itineraries.
+  - Navigate to Notifications, Profile, Cart, Bookings, Transportations, Hotels, Flights, Products, Complaints.
+- **From Profile Page**:
+  - Change password.
+  - Edit profile.
+  - Request account deletion.
+  - See my balance.
+- **From Itineraries**:
+  - View all itineraries.
+  - Book an itinerary.
+- **From Historical Places**:
+  - View all historical places.
+- **From Activities**:
+  - View all activities.
+  - Book activities.
+- **From Products**:
+  - View all products.
+  - Buy products.
+- **From Book Transportation**:
+  - View all transportations.
+  - Book transportation.
+- **From Book Hotel**:
+  - View all hotels.
+  - Book a hotel.
+- **From Book Flight**:
+  - View all flights.
+  - Book a flight.
+- **From Complaints**:
+  - View my complaints.
+  - Create a complaint.

+---

+## Tourism Governor
+- **From Home**:
+  - View the dashboard.
+  - Navigate to Change Password, Historical Places, or Tags.
+- **From Tags**:
+  - View all tags.
+  - Create tags.
+- **From Historical Places**:
+  - View all historical places.
+  - Create historical places.

+---

+## Admin
+- **From Home**:
+  - View the dashboard.
+  - Navigate to Change Password, Historical Places, Tags, Itineraries, Activities, Products, Users, Complaints, and Promo Codes.
+- **From Tags**:
+  - View all tags.
+- **From Preference Tags**:
+  - View all preference tags.
+  - Create preference tags.
+- **From Historical Places**:
+  - View all historical places.
+- **From Itineraries**:
+  - View all itineraries.
+  - Flag itineraries.
+- **From Activities**:
+  - View all activities.
+  - Flag activities.
+- **From Products**:
+  - View all products.
+  - Add a product.
+- **From Users**:
+  - View all users.
+  - View pending users.
+  - Add a user.
+  - Decide on account deletion.
+- **From Complaints**:
+  - Reply to complaints.
+  - View complaints.
+- **From Promo Codes**:
+  - View all promo codes.
+  - Create promo codes.